ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added support for LSM6DSL 6 axis Accelerometer\Gyroscope MEMS.
 - NEW: Added support for LPS22HB 2 axis Barometer\Thermometer MEMS.
 - NEW: Separated OSLIB from RT and NIL, now it is a separate "product" with its own version, configuration file and licensing.
 The library will